nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 See [model driven engineering](#model-driven-engineering)

 Model-Driven Engineering is still in early stages of development.
-It's unclear if it will have a significan effect on software engineering practice.
+It's unclear if it will have a significant effect on software engineering practice.

 **Advantages**: